Ellingham diagram

 An Ellingham diagram is a graph showing the temperature dependence of the stability of compounds.
 This analysis is usually used to evaluate the ease of reduction of metal oxides and sulfides.
 These diagrams were first constructed by Harold Ellingham in 1944.
-In metallurgy, the Ellingham diagram is used to predict the products formed and the Gibbs energy application between a metal, its oxide, and oxygen — and by extension, reactions of metal with sulfur, nitrogen, and other non-metals.
+In metallurgy, the Ellingham diagram is used to predict the equilibrium temperature between a metal, its oxide, and oxygen — and by extension, reactions of a metal with sulfur, nitrogen, and other non-metals.
 The diagrams are useful in predicting the conditions under which an ore will be reduced to its metal.
 The analysis is thermodynamic in nature and ignores reaction kinetics.
 Thus, processes that are predicted to be favourable by the Ellingham diagram can still be slow.